-Montpelier, VT: Valentine's Day
+Montpelier, Vermont's Valentine's Day Phantom

 As a newcomer to Montpelier, Vermont, I’ve often wondered why no one has stood on Main Street during the night before Valentine’s Day to find out who the city’s mysterious Valentine Phantom really is.